 If you fall too far behind on your house payments, the mortgage company may call in the loan and begin foreclosure proceedings.
 Once the home is in foreclosure, you have only two options; pay the loan balance in full or file for bankruptcy.
 Other debts may have reached the point where the creditor has obtained a court judgment and has proceeded to garnish your wages or even try to seize money from your bank account.
 Wage garnishments and bank account seizures can also be halted by filing either Chapter 7 or Chapter 13 bankruptcy.

 If you are under constant stress because of creditor harassment or are facing a foreclosure, judgment or wage garnishment, contact the Law Offices of Eric Zelazny right away at 708-888-2299 for your free consultation.
 Attorney Zelazny will meet with you to discuss your situation and the immediate steps that can be taken to stop the collection calls and move toward putting your financial life back on the right track.
-Our Will County bankruptcy attorney help clients with creditor harassment, personal bankruptcy and IRS issues in Joliet, Tinley Park, Mokena, Frankfort, Orland Hills, New Lenox, Will County, DuPage County and surrounding Illinois communities.
+Eric Zelazny of EZ Business Bankruptcy and IRS Solutions helps clients with creditor harassment, personal bankruptcy, and IRS issues in Chicago and The Greater Chicago area including, Joliet, Tinley Park, Mokena, Frankfort, Orland Hills, New Lenox, Will County, DuPage County, and surrounding Illinois communities.